saturnines/multicloud-llm/README.md

 ## Future Plans

 - Improve Readme
-- Added Cassandra to match prod, should be easy because all I need to do is add a topic for
+- Added Cassandra to match prod, should be easy because all I need to do is add a topic for Cassandra as a sub to apiquery which is the topic.
 - Add Discord Webhook support

+## PR Requests
+- If you would like to add more absurd stuff such as blockchain or god help us (two phase commiting) to postgres and cassandra when I do add it sure go ahead.

 ## Disclaimer

-Do NOT use this to actually trade on Minecraft Skyblock, you will lose money.
+Do NOT use this to actually trade on Minecraft Skyblock, you will lose coins.
 This is more a less a sandbox for distributed systems.